Interior secretary: 'Opposition' to offshore drill plan

 "There is a lot of opposition, particularly off the East Coast and the West Coast, on oil and gas," Zinke said.

-"The rest of the governors are strongly opposed," he said, promising to consider the desire of coastal states when deciding on the drilling plan.
+"The rest of the governors are strongly opposed," Zinke said, promising to consider the desire of coastal states when deciding on the drilling plan.

 Zinke also took note of the growing number of states that are employing state-level laws to thwart the possibility of drilling off their coasts by banning infrastructure that would support drilling in state waters.